 Applying to a doctoral programme of the University of Tampere takes place twice a year (in April and October) with two exceptions: the Faculty of Medicine and Life Sciences, and the International Doctoral Programme in Epidemiology have their own application schedules.

-The next joint application round for studies beginning in autumn 2018 will be held 3 April - 2 May 2018.
+The next joint application round for studies beginning in spring 2019 will be held 1 October - 31 October 2018.
 The application period ends at 15.00 (local time).

 Please check the application procedure from your doctoral programme web pages.